Disappearance of Susan Powell: Background

-Joshua met Susan Cox, a classmate at his LDS Church Institute of Religion course, during a dinner party at his Tacoma apartment in November 2000.
-The two began a relationship and married in the Portland Oregon Temple in April 2001.
-Joshua had a bachelor's degree in business and worked for a number of different companies over the years, while Susan, a trained cosmetologist, took up a job with Wells Fargo Investments after the family's relocation to West Valley City, Utah, a suburb of Salt Lake City.
-The Powells went on to have two sons: Charles, born in 2005, and Braden, born in 2007.
+Joshua became reacquainted with Susan Cox, a classmate at his LDS Church Institute of Religion course, during a dinner party at his Tacoma apartment in November 2000.
+Joshua had first met Susan when he previously dated her older sister in 1994, when Susan was twelve years old.
+The two embarked on a relationship and married in the Portland Oregon Temple in April 2001.
+Joshua obtained a bachelor's degree in business and worked for a number of different companies over the subsequent decade.
+Susan, a trained cosmetologist, took up a job with Wells Fargo Investments after the family relocated to West Valley City, Utah, a suburb of Salt Lake City.
+The Powells had two sons: Charles, born on January 19, 2005, and Braden, born on January 2, 2007.

-For a brief period following their wedding, Joshua and Susan lived at Steven Powell's home in South Hill, Washington.
-Initially unbeknownst to Susan, her father-in-law Steven had developed an obsessive infatuation with her which was only inflamed by their close proximity.
-Steven followed Susan around the house with a camcorder, used a small mirror to spy on her while she used the bathroom, stole her underwear from her laundry, read her journals, and even posted love songs online under a pseudonym.
-In 2003, Steven confessed his amorous feelings to a stunned Susan, who rejected him; the encounter was inadvertently captured by Steven's camcorder microphone.
+For a brief period following their wedding, Joshua and Susan lived with her father-in-law Steven in South Hill, Washington.
+Steven developed an obsessive infatuation with Susan and followed her around the house with a camcorder, used a small mirror to spy on her while she used the bathroom, stole underwear from her laundry, read her journals and posted love songs online under a pseudonym.
+In 2003, Steven confessed his amorous feelings to Susan, who rejected him; the encounter was inadvertently captured by Steven's camcorder microphone.
 The Powells moved out-of-state soon after, partly so Susan could distance herself from Steven.

 Susan's journal entries and email correspondence indicated the presence of marital discord.
-There was tension with Joshua over his refusal to attend church services with his family and over his continued contact with Steven despite his father's ongoing advances toward Susan.
-Susan's friends also pointed to Joshua's "extremely controlling" behavior towards his wife and to his extravagant spending habits.
+There was tension with Joshua over his refusal to attend church with his family and over his continued contact with Steven despite his father's ongoing advances toward Susan.
+Susan's friends also pointed to Joshua's "extremely controlling" behavior towards his wife and his extravagant spending habits.
 Joshua filed for bankruptcy in 2007, declaring over $200,000 in debts.
 Susan recorded a video in July 2008 surveying property damage she attributed to Joshua, and wrote a secret will that included the statements, "I want it documented that there is extreme turmoil in our marriage" and, "If I die, it may not be an accident, even if it looks like one."